 What you must pay when Services that are covered for you you get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are 20% coinsurance covered for members who have moderate to very severe chronic Deductible applies. obstructive pulmonary disease (COPD) and an order for You pay these amounts pulmonary rehabilitation from the doctor treating the chronic until you reach the out-ofrespiratory disease. pocket maximum.
 Prior authorization is required.
-Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with copayment, or deductible Medicare (including pregnant women) who misuse alcohol but for the Medicare-covered aren't alcohol dependent. screening and counseling to If you screen positive for alcohol misuse, you can get up to 4 reduce alcohol misuse brief face-to-face counseling sessions per year (if you're preventive benefit. competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-Screening for lung cancer with low dose computed There is no coinsurance, tomography (LDCT) copayment, or deductible For qualified individuals, a LDCT is covered every 12 months. for the Medicare covered Eligible members are: people aged 50 - 77 years who have no counseling and shared signs or symptoms of lung cancer, but who have a history of decision-making visit or for tobacco smoking of at least 20 pack-years and who currently the LDCT. smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with copayment, or deductible Medicare (including pregnant women) who misuse alcohol but for the Medicare-covered aren't alcohol dependent. screening and counseling to If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

+Screening for lung cancer with low dose computed tomography (LDCT)

+For qualified individuals, a LDCT is covered every 12 months.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.

 For LDCT lung cancer screenings after the initial LDCT screening: the members must receive an order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.